-Personally I can’t stand downtime.
-Waiting has never been a strong suit of mine.
-Most projects have periods where you are waiting for something from the client (feedback, raw data, etc.).
-It can take weeks.
-So in that case it is wonderful to have another project to work on.
 Sure, I can always fill time with marketing and promotional activities.
 I have two books on the market right now and there is plenty to do there!
-I am always writing articles, blogging and running a social media campaign on top of everything else, but I prefer to do that while I am ghostwriting.
+I am always writing articles, blogging, and running a social media campaign on top of everything else, but I prefer to do that while I am ghostwriting.

 I keep extensive notes on all my projects, so that I can easily refer back to them.
-Actually that is necessarily regardless of the number of projects you have.
+Actually, that is necessary regardless of the number of projects you have.
 Organization is a must!
-I have a folder for each project and then multiple subfolders, and sub-subfolders.
+I have a folder for each project, with many subfolders and sub-subfolders.
 It’s very detailed.
 One must select a filing system early on (I use Word) and compartmentalize everything.
-As an example I often have these folders for a project:
+As an example, I often have a folder for each of these categories for every project: